LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 ```
 The value of **@odata.type** field in JSON object is decoded to **Metadata** field in **RawExtractionResults** type.

-In conclusion, using a type to encode and decode JSON object is effective and flexible.
+In conclusion, using types to encode and decode JSON objects is effective and flexible.
+Because the extraction request is a static type in Go programming languague, the incorrect field names will be caught at the compile time.
 It is also useful when using with IDE that supports Intellisense, such as Visual Studio Code.
 Moreover, the user-defined types can be reused by other examples.

 ## Encode enumeration
-TRTH V2 REST API defines enumerations used in JSON object, such as **TickHistoryExtractByMode**, **TickHistoryMarketDepthViewOptions**, and **ReportDateRangeType**.
+TRTH V2 REST API defines enumerations used in JSON objects, such as **TickHistoryExtractByMode**, **TickHistoryMarketDepthViewOptions**, and **ReportDateRangeType**.
 Enumerations can also be defined in Go programming language and they can be used when constructing the request message.

 ```
 type TickHistoryMarketDepthViewOptions int